ourgal/slashslash.fish/README.md

 Not really one, but I want to implement:
 - Better root caching: right now on my M3 MBA cd-ing between git directories takes a non-trivial amount of time.
 We should be able to detect without any subprocess invocations that we're still inside, or now outside of a git repo.
 This hasn't been implemented yet because `buck` was the first plugin I made and it doesn't have the same possible optimization (because cd-ing within a buck repo can put you within a new cell, hence `buck root` has to be invalidated/re-called)
+    - I just realized that we're `source`-ing each of these plugins every PWD change.
+This is bad, LOL.
+Next step to improve this is to switch from files that are sourced to user defined functions which and enabled by calling `slashslash enable` (this option needs to be implemented)
 - User specified cells.
 It'd be cool to have `.slashslash_cells` files wherever on disk and they'll automatically be used for expansions, regardless of whether you're in a repo of any sort